lejogs/lejogs.github.io/_posts/2014-03-10-The-Only-Way-is-Essex.md

-+  In the East, London very quickly disappears and countryside starts (albeit Essex countryside, but hey ho, beggars can't be choosers!).
++  In the East, London very quickly disappears and countryside starts (albeit Essex countryside, but hey ho, beggars can't be choosers...).

 We set out on a shorter-than-usual ride in the glorious sunshine of a spring day at 10am.

-> *Our first stop was at 10.02 to confirm that we shouldn?t do a u-turn and should, in fact, continue straight for a bit*
+> *Our first stop was at 10.02 to confirm that we shouldn't do a u-turn and should, in fact, continue straight for a bit*